 14 June – 31 July 2017

 Running throughout the month of July, Lucca’s Summer Festival is the main music festival in Tuscany, boasting an impressive line-up of some of the most influential artists in the industry.
 The festival is made up of several concerts which take place in the open-air Piazza Napoleone.
-2015 saw sets from the likes of Elton John, John Legend, Robbie Williams, Snoop Dog, and Bob Dylan, while 2016’s line-up is set to feature Rag’n’Bone Man, Imagine Dragons and Kasabian.
+2016 saw sets from the likes of Simply Red and Anastasia, while 2017’s line-up is set to feature Rag’n’Bone Man, Imagine Dragons and Kasabian.
 Tickets are available through our Italy Experts or your Citalia concierge.
 Last-minute tickets can be purchased at the box offices in Piazza del Giglio and Piazza San Michele.